generation-org/jwd-final-project/task-4/README.md

-# Task 4: Listing Model Objects Front-End
+# Task 4: Task Form Inputs Validation

 ## Description

-Implement the Listing objects feature of the selected project:
-* Products Listing
-* Posts Listing
+Implement a form that captures the fields required to create a task.

 > #### Tools